Find a local pick your own farm here!

 • Annual revenue from the sale of cottage food products shall not exceed $25,000.

-• Taxes: A cottage food business is not exempt from any applicable District of Columbia or federal tax laws.
+• Taxes: A cottage food business is not exempt from sales tax collection or any applicable District of Columbia or federal tax laws.

 • Commercial equipment may not be used for a cottage food business.
 Only equipment designed for residential use is permitted.